gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 Some of the benefits of using the cache are...
 * `public T get(String key)` - Gets your object from the cache.
 If object is not in cache, it is loaded and put into the cache.
 Loading the object and putting into cache are all done for you behind the scenes.
 You tell the cache how to load your objects (see below).
 There are other methods like `getOnly` and `putOnly` but this is probably the only method you need.
-* **Memory and disk storage**: Cached objects are stored in memory and disk (optional).
+* **Memory and disk storage**: Cached objects are stored in memory and disk / file system (optional).
 In case you restart your process, the in memory cache will be lazy loaded from disk.
 You don't lose your cache when starting and stopping your app.
 * `public final Map<String, Object> getStats()` - Get stats for your cache like hit ratio, cache size, hits, misses, etc.

 **See the `com.example.lru.memory.disk.cache` package (in src/test) for an example and details on how to create and use the cache.)**